buildpacks/spec/platform.md

 The run image MUST ensure that:

-- The image config's `User` field is set to a non-root user with a writable home directory.
+- The image config's `User` field is set to a user with the same UID and primary GID as in the build image.
 - The image config's `Label` field has the label `io.buildpacks.stack.id` set to the stack ID.

 ## Buildpacks